lakshyakedia/reef-bot/README.md

-# 🌊 ReefBot [Star 🌟 & Follow before usage]
+# 🌊 ReeF Bot [Star 🌟 & Follow before usage]

-Welcome to ReefBot - the ultimate Discord bot for all your server needs!
-ReefBot is an advanced Discord bot written in JavaScript, packed with features including welcome messages, economy systems, moderation tools, and utility commands.
-Whether you're managing a community, gaming server, or just want to enhance your Discord experience, ReefBot has got you covered.
+Welcome to ReeF Bot - the ultimate Discord bot for all your server needs!
+ReeF Bot is an advanced Discord bot written in JavaScript, packed with features including welcome messages, economy systems, moderation tools, and utility commands.
+Whether you're managing a community, gaming server, or just want to enhance your Discord experience, ReeF Bot has got you covered.

 ## 🚀 Features